kunhwiko/concepts/systems/Kubernetes/2-architecture.md

 ##### Terms
 ```
-Cluster: collection of hosts that provide compute, memory, storage, and networking resources
+Cluster : collection of hosts that provide compute, memory, storage, and networking resources
-Node: a single host that could be a physical or virtual machine
+Node    : a single host that could be a physical or virtual machine
 ```

 ### Control Plane (Master)